pkaustubh401/TIC-TAC_TOE/README.md

 simple Tic-Tac-Toe game using Python

 Some features used in this game are:-
-1. out of two players random player get chance to play first 2.players have option to chose which marker they want 'X' or 'O'
+1. out of two players random player get chance to play first.
+2.players have option to chose which marker they want 'X' or 'O'

 Things to known before playing:-